 - health and well being of artists and their families

-- education through art projects which will benefit health and well being
+- education through art projects which will benefit individual or community health and well being

 - individuals and communities, with a connection to Aboriginal art and/or artists, to meet special needs